xcomfan/xcomfan.github.io/gitref/branching.md

 `git merge <branch_to_merge_from>`

 If the branches you are merging are not diverged (one branch is just ahead of another) when merging Git can just move pointers around (fast forward).
 If however, there was a divergence then Git does a 3 way merge between the two branch tips and the common ancestor of the branches being merged.
-When this happens git will create a new commit for the merge knows as a merge commit.
+When this happens git will create a new commit for the merge known as a merge commit.

 [comment]: <> (TODO: Still need to figure out how to tell the difference between regular and merge commit)